qmathe/DistancePicker/README.md

 #### Files

-Drop DistancePicker.swift and UIGestureRecognizer+MissingPublicAPI.h into your Xcode project, add `#import <DistancePicker/UIGestureRecognizer+MissingPublicAPI.h>` to your bridging header and link MapKit.
+Drop DistancePicker.swift into your Xcode project and link MapKit.

-**Note:** If you don't use a bridging header, you must create one and declare it in Build Settings > Swift Compiler - Code Generation > Objective-C Bridging Header.